Skip to content

 Morning Break Snacks

-Children may bring in a healthy snack from home to eat during morning break (fresh fruit or vegetables only, not items such as ‘winders’ or similar products).
-These need to be brought in to school in a named container and put in the snack box in the classroom when children arrive in the morning.
+Children may bring in a healthy snack from home to eat during the morning break (fresh fruit or vegetables only, not items such as ‘winders’ or similar products).
+These need to be brought into school in a named container and put in the snack box in the classroom when children arrive in the morning.
 As part of the Government’s fruit and vegetable scheme, children in Year R, 1 and 2 are offered a free piece of fruit or vegetable for their morning snack.

 Milk Scheme